Arcana (Varèse): Background

-As stated in letters to his wife, Louise Varèse, in New York, Varèse first conceived a few motifs that would later be used in Arcana in a dream on 9 October 1925, while on a visit to Île Saint-Louis.
+According to letters to his wife, Louise Varèse, Varèse first conceived a few motifs in a dream he had on 9 October 1925, while on a visit to Île Saint-Louis.
+He would later use these motifs in Arcana.
 He originally intended for it to be ready for early 1926, as Leopold Stokowski was ready to include it in a program at Carnegie Hall.
 However, the complicated musical language used in Arcana forced him to postpone its premiere, until Stokowski conducted it with the Philadelphia Orchestra on 8 April 1927 at the Academy of Music (Philadelphia).

 As explained in his letter, the title 'arcana' refers to the mysteries of alchemy and a quote from Paracelsus's Hermetic Astronomy.
 Varèse explored the realm of dreams with the musical language present in Arcana, since he believed that the birth of art came from the unconscious and not from reason.
 The score is preceded by the following text, in Latin, English, and French:

 The 1927 score was published by Max Eschig in 1931.
-On the occasion of the French premiere, Varèse revised the piece again in 1932.
+On the occasion of the French premiere, Varèse revised the piece in 1932.
 The revised version was premiered by Nicolas Slonimsky on 25 February 1932, in Paris.
+Varèse made further modifications, including the addition of the quiet coda, in 1960.
 In 1964, one year before Varèse's death, the revised version was published by Colfranc.
 It has been available under Ricordi since the year 2000.

 Structure

-Often described as a passacaglia, Arcana is a sixteen-minute symphonic poem in one movement scored for a large orchestra.
-It is scored for three piccolos, two flutes, three oboes, one English horn, one heckelphone, two clarinets in E-flat, two clarinets in B-flat, one contrabass clarinet, three bassoons, two contrabassoons, eight horns in F, five trumpets in C, two tenor trombones, one bass trombone, one contrabass trombone, one tuba, one contrabass tuba, sixteen first violins, sixteen second violins, fourteen violas, twelve cellos, ten double basses, one timpanist with six pedal timpani and six additional percussionists.
+Often described as a passacaglia, Arcana is a sixteen-minute symphonic poem in one movement scored for a large orchestra consisting of: three piccolos, two flutes, three oboes, English horn, heckelphone, two clarinets in E-flat, two clarinets in B-flat, contrabass clarinet*, three bassoons, two contrabassoons, eight horns in F, five trumpets in C, two tenor trombones, bass trombone, contrabass trombone, tuba, contrabass tuba, sixteen first violins, sixteen second violins, fourteen violas, twelve cellos, ten double basses, one timpanist with six pedal timpani and six additional percussionists.